Kevin Day in court for change of plea

 Appearing before Seventh Judicial District Magistrate Judge Darren Simpson, Day pleaded guilty to aggravated battery with a deadly weapon enhancement.
 He will be sentenced at 2 p.m. on Monday, Dec.
 18.

 In the plea agreement, the state agreed to recommend five years fixed and 20 years indeterminate if Day testified truthfully at Smith's murder trial that took place last week, Oct.
 2-7.
+A jury found Smith guilty of first degree murder and destruction of evidence.

 Rodger James Ockerman Jr. also was in court on Wednesday for being principal to battery on a police officer.
 In the plea agreement, Ockerman would be sentenced to concurrent sentences for the battery on a police with the burglary charge.
 The burglary took place in February 2017.

 To read the full story, read it in the Thursday, Oct.
 12, edition of the Morning News.